carleton/rat-behavior-classifier/README.md

 1. DeepLabCut
     1. Use [DeepLabCutAutomation/1_create_project.py](./DeepLabCutAutomation/1_create_project.py)  to create a new DLC project.
     2. Use [DeepLabCutAutomation/launch_deeplab_cut.sh](./DeepLabCutAutomation/launch_deeplab_cut.sh) to launch the GUI to complete the following: extracting frames, labeling frames, creating training set, training).
-In Windows, run '''python -m deeplabcut'''
+In Windows, run ```python -m deeplabcut```
     3. Use the files starting with "6" and "7" to generate pickles for all videos in the "Videos" folder and convert them from pickle to CSV.
 2. JAABA
     1. Use [TrackConverter/dlcToExperiment.py](./TrackConverter/dlcToExperiment.py)  when you want to create a new JAABA experiment.
 This file uses the "Videos" folder we already have to make and populate a bunch of folders to satisfy the way the JAABA wants the files to be. !!!
 Problem Here !!!